Brian-E-Nguyen/The-Web-Developer-Bootcamp/26-Intermediate-Express/README.md

 `<%= %>` means that the returned code will be added to the HTML

 `<% %>` means that only logic will be performed.
 It will not be added to the HTML

+## 3. Styles and Partials

+- Show how to properly include public assets
+- Properly configure our app to use EJS
+- Use partials to dry up our code

+To add partials to an EJS file use the following syntax:

+`<%- include("partials/header") %>`

+Express will not serve every content of a project unless you tell it to.
+To do this, use the following syntax:

+`app.use(express.static('public'));`